reservoirprotocol/reservoirprotocol.github.io/docs/core-components/API/overview.md

-The Reservoir API is an all-in-one endpoint for building applications around NFT Liquidity.
+The Reservoir API is an all-in-one endpoint for building NFT applications.
 This includes everything from price exploration tools to full-featured marketplaces.
 It gives access to:

 - Aggregated liquidity from popular NFT marketplaces
 - Granular price data with flexible querying options